Faseeh-Github/GymWebsite/README.md

 # GymWebsite
-This repository contains the source code of a Gym related website that is a part of my web-development practice projects
+This is source code of a complete responsive gym related website.
+The technologies that I have used is HTML,CSS,JAVASCRIPT,BOOTSTRAP.